Mr-Pine/ilias-grader/README.md

 A tool to download assignment submissions and upload feedback files for them

 ## Installation
-Clone this repository and either install it with `cargo install` or simply run it with `cargo run -- [args]`
+Clone this repository and either install it with `cargo install --path .` or simply run it with `cargo run -- [args]`

 ## Usage